-The one action that can lead to the downfall of any young man is to neglect conversation with his parents.
+The one action that can lead to the downfall of anyone is to neglect conversation with their parents.
 Solomon is pleading with his son to receive or pick up, as valuable, conversation with him.
-The original for "receive" means to snatch up - a grasping away.2 Solomon's sons had stopped even caring what he was saying to them in ordinary father / son conversation.
-This rejection eventually led the downfall of the united kingdom of Israel.3 Many a father's heart has ached because his son has gone his own way - rejected his father's values - way of life.
+The original for "receive" means to snatch up - a grasping away.3 Solomon's sons had stopped even caring what he was saying to them in ordinary father / son conversation.
+This rejection eventually led the downfall of the united kingdom of Israel.4 Many a father's heart has ached because his son has gone his own way - rejected his father's values - way of life.
 Solomon is pleading with his son to receive his father and his conversation.